UnionHerald police reports

 Theft, burglary

-• On April 27 in the 20400 block of Highway 65 NE a cellphone was stolen from a business.
+• On May 1 in the 19300 block of Rochester Street NE a checkbook and set of keys were stolen from an unsecured vehicle.

-• On April 28 near the intersection of Longfellow and Cedar Road NE landscaping rocks were stolen from a property.

-• On April 29 in the 19200 block of Isetta Street NW a fraud claiming spyware was installed was reported.

 Assault

-• On April 30 in the 19400 block of East Front Boulevard NE two men were arrested on assault charges.
+• On May 2 in the 4000 block of Viking Boulevard NE a man was arrested on domestic assault charges at a campsite.

+• On May 1 in the 24300 block of Highway 65 NE a driver was stopped for poor driving conduct and arrested on fourth-degree DWI charges with a .11 blood alcohol content.

+• On May 5 near the intersection of Highway 65 and Sims Road NE a motorist was stopped while driving without lights after dark.
+He was arrested on fourth-degree DWI charges with a .096 blood alcohol content.

 HAM LAKE